 - Undergoes minimal change in the digestive tract, adds bulk to stool.

-- Increases the time it takes food to move through the gut (it speeds up digestion – helpful if you are more prone to constipation).
+- Decreases the time it takes food to move through the gut (it speeds up digestion – helpful if you are more prone to constipation).

 - Is found in wheat and bran and some fruits and vegetables.